awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 # Server Migration Service \(SMS\) Requirements<a name="prereqs"></a>

-Your VMware vSphere or Microsoft Hyper\-V/SCVMM environment must meet the following requirements for you to use the Server Migration Service to migrate your on\-premises virtualized servers to Amazon EC2\.
+Your VMware vSphere, Microsoft Hyper\-V/SCVMM, or Microsoft Azure environment must meet the following requirements for you to use the Server Migration Service to migrate your on\-premises virtualized servers to Amazon EC2\.

 ## General Requirements<a name="general-requirements"></a>